 Finally, think about comfort and control.
 The handle should have a comfortable, non-slip grip that feels good in your hand, even when wet.
 You also want controlled soap release, whether it’s a soft-touch button or a mechanism that dispenses soap as you apply pressure.
 This ensures you get suds exactly when and where you need them, without wasting a drop.
 Some even come with stands to help them drain and dry hygienically, keeping your sink area neat and tidy.

-The 12 Best Soap Dispensing Dish Brushes
+12 Soap Dispensing Dish Brushes That Actually Work

 Finding the right soap dispensing dish brush can feel like a small victory in the daily battle against dirty dishes.
 The best ones give you the perfect amount of soap on demand, have bristles that can tackle any mess, and, most importantly, don’t leave a soapy puddle on your counter.
 We’ve sorted through the options to find the top performers that combine smart design with serious scrubbing power.
 Here are the 12 best soap dispensing dish brushes that will make your cleanup routine a little easier.